michaelwfc/csapp/docs/C_dev_env.md

 # Set a Default Distribution (Optional)
 wsl --set-default Ubuntu-20.04

-# To start a specific distribution, use:
+# To start a specific distribution, use: wsl or
 wsl -d Ubuntu-20.04
 # Codename:       focal